L0gan012/Zelda_V2/README.md

 Enemy/NPC Classes:
 Aquamentus fireballs do not follow the player.
 Enemy movement is sometimes janky.

+Saving Dungeon Rooms:
+We currently do not save the current state of the dungeon rooms.

 Code Analysis:

 245 warnings.
 Many to do with unrecognized spelling, so we ignored/suppressed them.
 Many errors complained that we used a Spritebatch without checking that it was null, but the way we implement the code means that it will never be null.
 Errors that complained about unused fields were mostly ignored, with the intention of using them in later iterations of the project.